hervenivon/awesome-discoveries/docs/development/README.md

 You can find more details [here](https://github.com/hervenivon/dotfiles)

+Some more complete example or tools are available out there:

+* [strap](https://github.com/MikeMcQuaid/strap) - The so called "minimal" macOS development system bootstrap will give you way more than mine previously mentioned.
+* [mac setup](https://sourabhbajaj.com/mac-setup/) - The reference guide for setting up a mac for development "manually".
+Source is available [here](https://github.com/sb2nov/mac-setup)

 ### Code editor

 [`vscode`](https://code.visualstudio.com/) replaces the long 1st in my heart [`Sublime`](https://www.sublimetext.com/): it has proven to turn myself into a better "prototyper", data extractor and developer in the past year.
 It is reliable, able to handle large files, has a small memory footprint and perfectly extendable.